-Buying homeowners insurance is not a legal requirement in any state, but it is required by all lenders because it protects your home, which serves as collateral for your mortgage.
+Buying homeowners insurance is not a legal requirement in any state, but all lenders require it because it protects your home, which serves as collateral for your mortgage.

-Homeowners insurance provides protection for an array of events and circumstances that might damage or destroy your home or belongings.
+Homeowners insurance protects an array of events and circumstances that might damage or destroy your home or belongings.

-We recommend buying enough coverage to pay to rebuild your home completely and to replace your belongings, plus coverage for your personal liability.
+We recommend buying enough coverage to pay to rebuild your home entirely and to replace your belongings, plus coverage for your personal liability.

 Policies & Coverage